tarampampam/describe-commit/README.md

 # Describe Commit

-> [!WARNING]
-> This project is under active development and may be unstable.

 `describe-commit` is a CLI tool that leverages AI to generate commit messages based on changes made in a Git repository.
 Currently, it supports the following AI providers: